gojek/clickstream-web/README.md

 #### start

-Resumes the tracking, use only when tracking is stopped currently.
+Resumes the tracking, have no effect when called with tracking on.

 ```
 clckstrm.start();